Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 These all have the ability to react with a slightly different ruleset from standard Gauge Theory.
 When a reaction is triggered and the trigger application has a higher U value than the Self Gauge, the Self Aura transitions directly to the other element.

-Furthermore, Self Auras have a particular interaction with Elemental Absorptions where it absorbs the Self Aura element and applies that element.
-This allows for using elements that are not present within the player's team.

 ## **Credits**

 ### **Writers:**